seamusduncmcgrath/DeadSpace2008Fixes/README.md

 >
 > **Download** [DeadSpaceFixes](https://github.com/seamusduncmcgrath/DeadSpace2008Fixes/releases/latest/download/xinput1_3.dll)
 >
-> Simply add the xinput1_3.dll file you downloaded from above into the game folder next to `Dead Space.exe`, and if it worked yoo should see "DeadSpaceFixes Installed!" in the bottom right of the main menu instead of the version number.
+> Simply add the `xinput1_3.dll` `SDL3.dll` files you downloaded from above into the game folder next to `Dead Space.exe`, and if it worked yoo should see "DeadSpaceFixes Installed!" in the bottom right of the main menu instead of the version number.

 # Config